-In October 2018, the IASB issued amendments to IFRS 3, "Business Combinations", to clarify whether a transaction results in an asset acquisition or a business acquisition.
-The amendments apply to businesses acquired in annual reporting periods beginning after January 1, 2020.
-Earlier application is permitted.
+On January 1, 2020, the Company adopted the amendments to IFRS 3, "Business Combinations", to clarify whether a transaction results in an asset acquisition or a business acquisition.
 The amendments include an election to use a concentration test.
 This is a simplified assessment that results in an asset acquisition if substantially all of the fair value of the gross assets are concentrated in a single identifiable asset or a group of similar identifiable assets.
 If the concentration test is not applied, or the concentration test fails, then the assessment focuses on the existence of a substantive process.
-Clearview will adopt this standard in the first quarter of 2020.
+The standard has been applied prospectively.
+No business combinations were completed during the year ended December 31, 2020.